The Home of Tibetan Buddhist Texts in Translation

 སོགས་བསྔོ་སྨོན་གྱིས་མཐའ་བརྒྱན་པར་བྱ་སྟེ། རྣལ་འབྱོར་འདི་ཙམ་གྱིས་སྐྱེ་འཆི་བར་དོ་གསུམ་སྐུ་གསུམ་དུ་སྒྱུར་བའི་རྡོ་རྗེ་ཐེག་པ་བླ་མེད་ཀྱི་ཐབས་ལ་མཁས་པའི་གནད་ལེགས་པར་ཟིན་པ་ཡིན་པས་ཚེས་བཅུ་གཉིས་ཀྱི་མཆོད་པ་མ་གཏོགས་པ་དུས་གཞན་རྣམས་སུ་བསྡུས་པ་ལ་དགའ་ན་འདི་ལ་ཡི་དམ་དུ་བྱའོ། །

-And so forth, ornament the conclusion with prayers of dedication and aspiration.
-By merely doing this practice birth, death and the intermediate state will be transformed into the three kāyas.
+And so forth, adorn the conclusion with prayers of dedication and aspiration.
+By merely doing this practice, birth, death and the intermediate state will be transformed into the three kāyas.
 Because the crucial points of the unsurpassable Vajrayāna’s skilful means are included here in an excellent way, if you prefer to keep it short, then at any time except the 10th and the 25th days of the lunar calendar,9 you may take this practice as your yidam deity.

 ཞེས་པའང་ཀུན་མཁྱེན་བླ་མའི་གསུང་རབ་ཀྱི་བདུད་རྩིས་འཚོ་བའི་སྤྲང་པོ་སྨྱོན་པ་འཇིགས་མེད་བསྟན་རྒྱལ་གྱིས་རྫོང་སར་བཀྲ་ཤིས་ལྷ་རྩེར་སྦྱར་བ་དགེ་ཞིང་བཀྲ་ཤིས། དགེའོ།།།

 | Translated by Han Kop and edited by Jeremy Tattersall, 2019.
+Revised 2025.

-Source: 'jigs med bstan pa'i nyi ma. "rig 'dzin yum ka'i rgyun khyer/" in rDo grub chen ’jigs med bstan pa’i nyi ma’i gsung ’bum.
+'jigs med bstan pa'i nyi ma. "rig 'dzin yum ka'i rgyun khyer/" in rDo grub chen ’jigs med bstan pa’i nyi ma’i gsung ’bum.
 7 vols.
 Chengdu: Si khron mi rigs dpe skrun khang, 2003.
 TBRC: W25007, vol. 5: 14–20

-Version: 1.2-20220320
+Version: 2.0-20250409

 1. In English ‘Homage to Yeshe Tsogyal!’

-2. Tib. tiklé nyakchik; thig le nyag gcig.
+2. Tib. tiklé nyakchik (thig le nyag gcig)

 3. Tib. chang té'u